 One of the greatest sources of frustration for parents is sibling squabbles.

-Kids argue, and are mean to each other.
-Often they irritate each other, and enjoy aggravating each other.
-Parents often feel overwhelmed by the continual teasing, put-downs, bickering, tattling, meanness, and on and on.
+As parents, we can often feel overwhelmed by the continual teasing, put-downs, bickering, tattling, meanness, and on and on.

 Sometimes our home seems more like a battlefield.
 As a busy mom, it’s easy to get frustrated, and wonder why in the world they can’t just treat each other right, and get along with each other!